 This level of speed could also help you with your Google search engine rank as speed is a factor in their algorithm calculation of search engine results.

 InMotion is not a fly-by-night company that is trying to prove itself in the field.
-It comes with an A+ rating from the Better Business Bureau and has been among the highest ranked certified web hosting services from CNET for 16 years (and still going strong).
+It comes with an A+ rating from the Better Business Bureau, PCMag’s Editor Choice Award, and has been among the highest ranked certified web hosting services from CNET for 16 years (and still going strong).
 Many of these high rankings come from the excellent level of customer service that InMotion offers to its subscribers.

 There are a lot of companies that will claim to offer you the best web hosting service.
 But many of them offer cheap options that sacrifice support and security.
 InMotion is a comprehensive hosting solution that is renowned for its speed, reliability, ease of use, and customer support.